dimikara/SQL-Query-a-DB/README.md

 In this project, I am querying the [Chinook Database](https://github.com/lerocha/chinook-database) which holds information about a music store.
 The goal is to assist the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.

 As a reference for the database & queries, the schema for the Chinook Database is provided below.
 There we can see the columns that link tables together via the arrows.
-This diagram is an <b>entity-relationship diagram (ERD)</b> and helps us visualize the data we are analyzing.
+This diagram is known as an <b>entity-relationship diagram (ERD)</b>, shows us how data is structured in the database and helps us visualize the data we are analyzing.

 ![screen-shot-2017-06-29-at-10 51 15-pm](https://user-images.githubusercontent.com/8607482/188514105-7ae49ec6-abe8-4f56-93c2-26af6f3387ec.png)